-Teaching Assistants: Mr. Kumud Nepal (Kumud Nepal@brown.edu), a grad student, will handle supervision of the labs and help revise some labs.
+Teaching Assistants: There are two graduate students, Jaime Jimenez and Michael-Patrick English, who will share the graduate TA duties.
+Both were undergraduates at Brown last year and are pursuing Masters degrees.
+They know the territory, but I am still trying to think through how to divide the job between them.
 I am looking for several seniors who took the course last year to be TAs.
 Overall we should have 25 - 30 hours of lab staffing per week.
 We will post the hours, names, and schedules of all the TAs on the class web site shortly.

 Laboratory Space: The lab will be in the Hewlett Electronics Lab on the first floor of Giancarlo - Room 196.
-We will also use the workstations in the Hewlett Computation Facility for schematic capture and for programmable logic designs.
-The computers in Room 196 are being updated with the latest software from Mentor Graphics, Xilinx, and Aldec.
-The Mentor Graphics package had a major change last year and its support files for part symbols may still not be fully updated.
-As a result, the schematic capture may not run completely smoothly.
+The computers in Room 196 were to have been updated with the latest software from Mentor Graphics, Xilinx, and Aldec but that effort is on hold.
+The current software should be fine for most or all of this course.

-Laboratory Hours: Hours will start on Wednesday, Sept.
+Laboratory Hours: Hours will start on Thursday, Sept.
 11th - if all goes well.
 The exact hours when TAs will be available are still to be determined as I get them lined up.
 The website will show TA hours as soon as they are settled.
-Eventually we will have the lab itself open 24 hours a day during the week and much of the weekend but there will only be TA coverage for about 35 hours.
+Eventually we will have the lab itself open 20 hours a day during the week and much of the weekend but there will only be TA coverage for about 35 hours.